 Business and Other Risks

 Set out below are those matters relevant to the Tokuyama Group's business status and financial conditions that could potentially have a significant influence on investor decisions.
-Please note that the matters listed do not cover all risks relevant to the Tokuyama Group, and it is thought that there are risks other than those matters listed that could potentially influence investor decisions.
+Please note that the matters listed do not cover all risks relevant to the Tokuyama Group (hereinafter referred to as "the Group"), and it is thought that there are risks other than those matters listed that could potentially influence investor decisions.

 (1) Natural Disasters

 There is no guarantee that the effects of earthquakes, tsunamis, extreme weather conditions (typhoons, storms, torrential rains, etc.), and other natural disasters on production facilities as well as logistics related to the procurement and product sales functions can be completely prevented or mitigated.
-Also, while Tokuyama Group manufactures products for which alternative production arrangements could not immediately be made, should events lead to a significant decrease in production volume or, in the worst case, Tokuyama Group be forced to discontinue production for a protracted period, there is the possibility that any such situation greatly affects Tokuyama Group's business performance and financial condition.
+Also, should events lead to a significant decrease in production volume or, in the worst case, the Group be forced to discontinue production for a protracted period, there is the possibility that any such situation greatly affects the Group's business performance and financial condition.

 Countermeasures